llvm/torch-mlir/include/npcomp/RefBackend/Runtime/README.md

-RefBackendRt (namespace `refbackrt`) is the runtime support library for the RefBackend backend.
+Refbackrt (namespace `refbackrt`) is the runtime support library for the RefBackend backend.
 It is best practice to keep compiler and runtime code totally firewalled.